woolwil/42/CoreNew/get_next_line/README.md

 # get_next_line

-*This project has been created as part of the 42 curriculum by <ngvo>.*
+*This project has been created as part of the 42 curriculum by ngvo.*

 **Description**